 The Vision

-Using participatory and culturally competent approaches, the BHOLD Collaborative will bring together community members to identify and fill the existing gaps in mental health data.
-Beginning with the formation of a Stakeholder Advisory Council that will initiate cross-sector dialogue, the process will eventually expand to include community forums, qualitative interviews, and other data-gathering strategies.
+Using participatory approaches, the BHOLD Collaborative will bring together community members in a Stakeholder Advisory Council to identify and fill the existing gaps in mental health data.
+Over time, the process will grow to include community forums, personal interviews, and other methods of gathering information.
+The collaborative has partnered with Brooks County Independent School District to offer free transportation, meals, and childcare during collaborative gatherings at no cost to community members.